alessandrolamberti/alessandrolamberti/README.md

 In my free time, I try to learn new things here and there.

 I write.
-My writing is available on [alessandroai.com](https://www.alessandroai.com) and on [Medium](https://alessandroai.medium.com/).
+My writing is available on [Medium](https://alessandroai.medium.com/).
 I write about what I learn and what I live.

 Here's a list of my most viewed posts: